armanfm/ExplorerChem/README.md

 - lot number;
 - commercial origin and destination;
-- carrier and counterparty identities;
+- explicit carrier/counterparty relationships and private company profiles;
 - `correlationGroupId`, `transferId`, and graph edges;
 - invoices, reports, and document references;
 - mass, assay, and composition;
 - the complete commercial graph.

-> Commercial data is neither published publicly nor stored on-chain.
-It remains inside ExploreChem's private infrastructure and is used under access control during correlation and calculation.
+> Commercial documents, the explicit correlation graph, quantities and salts
+> remain private.
+Opaque participant identifiers and on-chain activity remain
+> public.
+ExploreChem does not promise full participant anonymity.

 The current model does not attempt to hide `lotId` from authorized infrastructure operators because the identifier must remain searchable for processing.